chupinmaxime/wordcloud/README.md

 ## Installation

-MPchess is on the [ctan](ctan.org) and can be installed via the package manager of your distribution [https://www.ctan.org/pkg/wordcloud](https://www.ctan.org/pkg/wordcloud).
+Wordcloud is on the [ctan](ctan.org) and can be installed via the package manager of your distribution [https://www.ctan.org/pkg/wordcloud](https://www.ctan.org/pkg/wordcloud).

 ### With TeX live under Linux or MacOS